St Peter's Square

 Photo by Diliff

-Now located in the St. Peter’s Square, the Vatican Obelisk was brought from Heliopolis during the reign of Caligula and set up on the spina of the Circus of Gaius and Nero.
+Now located in the St. Peter’s Square, the Vatican Obelisk was brought from Heliopolis during the reign of Caligula and set up on the spina of the Circus of Gaius and Nero in Rome.

 It is a monolith of red granite without hieroglyphs with a height of 25.36 meters.
 It has with dedications to Divus Augustus and Tiberius overlying partially erased inscriptions of Cornelius Gallus on opposite faces at the base of the shaft.
 It was standing the Forum Julium at Alexandria around 30 BC.
 It required a specially built ship to transport it from Egypt, which was later sunk to make the foundation of one of the breakwaters of the Claudian port at Portus Augusti and a lighthouse built on it.

-Bronze orb from the obelisk at the Museo dei Conservatori (Photo by echiromani)
+Bronze orb from the obelisk at the Capitoline Museums

 "Departure of the Duc de Choiseul from the Piazza di San Pietro" by Giovanni Paolo Pannini (1754)